Horror Movie Blog > Horror Movie Reviews > The Front Room Movie Review

 You can see the inspiration the film takes from classics like Rosemary’s Baby. as it tries to create a tense, character-driven story., and while it doesn’t fully explore its potential, the film effectively delivers its themes and tension.

-The Eggers brothers show some promise with this unsettling and thought-provoking horror drama, even if it doesn't entirely live up to its inspirations, but it could have been better.
+The Eggers brothers show some promise with this unsettling and thought-provoking horror drama, even if it doesn't entirely live up to its inspirations, as it certainly could have been better.